dpurohit108/DH110-F22-DHRUVP/README.md

 ## Competitor Analysis

+### Heuristic evaluation

+The first step in this project was to choose two websites that fit the theme of the project (UN Sustainable Development Goal 15) and analyze various parts of the site to see is they passed Jacob Nielsen's [10 Usability Heuristics](https://www.nngroup.com/articles/ten-usability-heuristics/).
+For my analysis, I chose the [UN Environment Programme](https://www.unep.org/explore-topics/sustainable-development-goals/why-do-sustainable-development-goals-matter/goal-15) website and the [SDG Tracker](https://sdg-tracker.org/biodiversity) website.
+Each of the ten heuristics were analyzed with respect to the websites and given a severity rating.

+With the [UN Environment Programme](https://www.unep.org) website (the website chosen for re-design), there were **minor usability problems** (fixes that require low priority) in the following categories:

+1. Visibility of System Status
+2. Error Prevention
+3. Recognition Rather Than Recall

+and **major usability problem** (critical fixes that need high priority) in the following categories:

+1. Match Between System and the Real World
+2. Consistency and Standards
+3. Flexibility and Efficiency of Use
+4. Aesthetic and Minimalist Design
+5. Help Users Recognize, Diagnose, and Recover From Errors
+6. Help and Documentation

+Overall, the website looked funational at first look, however, when analyzing the 10 heuristics, numerous issues were found, including the overall organization of the website.

+Further details on the heristic evluation can be found [here](https://github.com/dpurohit108/DH110-F22-DHRUVP/blob/main/Assignments/Assignment01.md).

+### Usability Testing

-Further details on the heristic evluation can be found on the [Assignment 1](https://github.com/dpurohit108/DH110-F22-DHRUVP/blob/main/Assignments/Assignment01.md) page and additional details on the usability testing can be found on the [Assignment 2](https://github.com/dpurohit108/DH110-F22-DHRUVP/blob/main/Assignments/Assignment02.md) page.
+Additional details on the usability testing can be found on the [Assignment 2](https://github.com/dpurohit108/DH110-F22-DHRUVP/blob/main/Assignments/Assignment02.md) page.

 ## User Research

-Further details on the user research process can be found on the [Assignment 3](https://github.com/dpurohit108/DH110-F22-DHRUVP/blob/main/Assignments/Assignment03.md) page.
+Further details on the user research process can be found [here](https://github.com/dpurohit108/DH110-F22-DHRUVP/blob/main/Assignments/Assignment03.md).

 ## UX Storytelling

 ### User Personas